 Message from the Head of Post 16, Christopher Suckling

-“For me, having worked at Pimlico for nine years now, what I have always been struck by is the school’s mixture of community and academic ambition.
+“For me, having worked at Pimlico Academy for ten years now, what I have always been struck by is the school’s mixture of community and academic ambition.
 I believe our Post 16 epitomises and realises these goals the best.
 There is a reason so many students stay, why students come here from other schools, why so many alumni come back to visit old teachers and support younger students…why some students come back in the first few weeks of Year 12 who succumbed to the attraction of ‘the new.’
 Students feel more supported here, academically and personally.
 They are inspired by their teacher’s knowledge and enthusiasm to explore the full breadth and depth of their subjects.
 They have faith that their teachers will support them personally with their individual needs both academic and pastoral.
 This mixture of ambition and assistance will always be at the centre of what we do here.
 It is an exciting time to join our sixth form because this is being augmented with increased opportunities for student leadership, which will produce an academic and responsible community of students.”